marcusoftnet/marcusoftnet.github.io/_posts/2018-01-22-create-a-dynamic-updated-chart-in-google-sheets.md

 * 3-4 - I count the rows that have a value above two (`>2`) and then subtract the number of 5-6.
 * I then added a total for the total number of answers for this question

 Nothing strange there and I even added a column with percentages for each group, that ended up not using.
 It was as easy as just diving the number of responses with the total (`=G3/I3`, for example).

-## Step 3 - Visualising totals
+## Step 3 - Visualizing totals

 Let's make a diagram out of that to show our result.

 * Select the data you want to include by holding down CTRL/CMD and selecting the data.
 This way you can select data that is not next to each other.
 For my sheet, I selected `A1:A5,C1:C5,E1:E5,G1:G5`
 * Click the button for Insert Chart (or in the menu Insert => Chart)
 * Do some formatting of the labels, legend etc.
   * I removed the Horizontal axis title
   * Put the Legend on the bottom
   * And updated the Title of the Chart to `Spread of values - all teams`

 This gave me a nice graph that looks like this and is a good start.

 <iframe width="488.5" height="302.05583333333334" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRmafos4hXNR2xJxecFkqa2HHUOftLjx5uysbk8Idxx3TF8tLtwG5ngE8B1DGyYUwEaVhhhnwn0zQ_M/pubchart?oid=1615789057&amp;format=interactive"></iframe>